 Summary:

-- PTSD in athletes is under-recognized and often misdiagnosed.
+• PTSD in athletes is under-recognized and often misdiagnosed in mental health in sports.

-- High performers often struggle in silence due to stigma and “mental toughness” culture.
+• High performers often struggle in silence due to stigma and a “mental toughness” culture.

 “Unfortunately, psychological barriers have a much greater impact on more athletes than we even realize,” Mikaela Shiffrin shared.
 She has been transparent with the media about experiencing intrusive thoughts and PTSD symptoms after a serious crash during the giant slalom in November 2024.

-Sports-related PTSD is a vital but often overlooked part of athlete mental health.
+Sports-related PTSD is a vital but often overlooked part of an athlete’s mental health.
 Symptoms are frequently missed due to stigma, a lack of education about psychological injuries, and the ability of athletes to compartmentalize and return to competition.
 These experiences are sometimes mislabeled as burnout or depression.

 Thanks to athletes like Mikaela for bravely speaking out, more attention is being given to this critical issue.